 There are many different forms of ethical or responsible investing, including ESG Integration, Values-Based Investment, Impact Investing, Negative Screening and Sustainable Investing.
-Ethical Advisers Funds Management use a combination of these different approaches to build diversified and ethical portfolios.
+Ethical Investment Funds Management use a combination of these different approaches to build diversified and ethical portfolios.
 To better understand investment terminology, refer to RIAA’s (Responsible Investment Association Australasia) list of Responsible Investment Approaches.

 Transparency of investments

 The portfolios are designed for investors who care about the environment, who want transparency of their investments, and who want to know that their money is having a positive impact on the environment or society.

 Ethical investors realise the double-edged power that their investments can have to change companies for the better.
 This is done through both actively investing in companies they believe in, as well as withdrawing support from companies involved in harmful and unsustainable practices.

 As well as investing ethically, we ‘walk the talk’ by charging a fair and transparent fee, having a publicly available and clear ethical charter, as well as providing full disclosure of the actual companies you will be investing in.

 Recent research into consumer attitudes by the Responsible Investment Association of Australasia (RIAA) showed that an overwhelming majority of Australian investors (92%) expect their superannuation or other investments to be invested responsibly and ethically.

 Australian investors are no longer just shopping around for ethical investments; they are expecting ethical behaviour as a standard.
 More than half of all Australians already expect that their advisers are considering societal and environmental values before making decisions about their accounts.